Samina Chowdhury: Early life

-Chowdhury was born to Mahmudun Nabi & Rashida Chowdhury.
-She has 2 sisters named Fahmida Nabi & Tanzida Nabi and has 1 brother named Ridwan Nabi Pancham.
+Chowdhury was born to Mahmudun Nabi and Rashida Chowdhury.
+Her siblings are Fahmida Nabi, Tanzida Nabi, and Ridwan Nabi Pancham.
 As a child, she went to Agrani School and College in Dhaka.
-Chowdhury's sister, Fahmida Nabi, and brother Pancham are also musicians.
-Under guidance from her father, she developed as a playback contemporary singer.
-She took part in Notun Kuri song category and stood first in this competition in 1977.
+Taught by her father, she developed as a playback contemporary singer.
+She took part in the Notun Kuri song category and came first in this competition in 1977.

 Career

 Chowdhury started her career as a playback singer in 1981.
 Her debut song was Jonmo Theke Jolchi Mago from the film Jonmo Theke Jolchi.
 She continued working as a singer in the audio industry.
 Later, she sang the song "Saat Bhai Champa Jagore" in the film "Saat Bhai Champa".
 Then she took a hiatus from playback singing.
 She concentrated on studio albums and released songs named Kobita Porar Prohor Eseche, Ekbar Jodi Keu Bhalobasto and Oi Jhinuk Phota Sagorbelay.

 Chowdhury returned to playback singing through the song "Tomar Gorur Garite Ami Jabo Na", a duet with Andrew Kishore.
 Another rendition was "Amar Buker Moddhyekhane".
 Some of her repertoire are Door Deepobasini, Hou Jodi Oi Neel Akash, "Hridoye Likhechi Tomari Naam" and Amar Majhe Nei Ekhon Ami.
 Her non-playback career includes adhunik song and Rabindra Sangeet.
 Some of her modern songs are Oi Jhinuk Phota Sagorbelay, Amar Icche Kore, Kobita Porar Prohor Eseche Rater Nirjone, Somoy Jeno Kate Na, Phool Phote Phool Jhore etc. She also released a Rabindra Sangeet album in 2009.
 She has sung two songs in the film Niswartha Bhalobasa : "Jamunar Jol" (with S I Tutul) and "Shopno Shopno".

 Chowdhury acted in radio dramas - Julius Caesar and Ei Shei.
 She also used to be a news anchor.

-Chowdhury performs as a playback singer for film scores.
+Chowdhury has performed as a playback singer for film scores.
 She won Bangladesh National Film Award for Best Female Playback Singer (2006), Bachsas Award for Best Female Singer (1981) and Meril Prothom Alo Award for Best Female Singer (2005).
-Her father is famous music personality late Mahmudunnabi and sister famous artist Fahmida Nabi.
-In the year 2007, she served as judge of "Sera Kantha" held at Channel I. She also served as the judge of Channel i 's "Khude Gun Raj", NTV's "CloseUp1", "Valobashi Bangladesh" of Maasranga Television and other programs.
+In 2007, she served as judge of "Sera Kantha" held at Channel I. She also served as the judge of Channel i 's "Khude Gun Raj", NTV's "CloseUp1", "Valobashi Bangladesh" of Maasranga Television and other programs.